The Strongest Weed Killer you Can Buy

 It will kill most plants on contact, so it isn’t suitable for flowerbeds with plants in them.

-It can be slow to act as the plant must absorb the chemical where it then causes the cells within the plant to collapse; this can take 1-2 weeks before noticeable results; although the weeds will be dead much sooner, they may look green for some time.
+I know from experience and from the tests I did (see images) that it can be slow to act as the plant must absorb the chemical, where it then causes the cells within the plant to collapse.
+This can take 1-3 weeks before noticeable results; although the weeds will be dead much sooner, they may look green for some time.

-This product can be very harmful to wildlife, pets, children and adults, and care should be taken to follow the instructions, especially with regards to wind, rain and skin protection.
+This product can be very harmful to wildlife, pets, children and adults, and care should be taken to follow the instructions, especially with regard to wind, rain and skin protection.

 2) Roundup Stump and Root Killer (The Nuclear Option)

-While Doff’s very effective weed killer contains Glycosulphate at 90g per litre, Roundup Stump Killer contains the same chemical but at 441g per litre.
+While Doff’s very effective weed killer contains Glyphosate at 90g per litre, Roundup Stump Killer contains the same chemical but at 441g per litre.

-Needless to say, this is the nuclear option and is by far the strongest weed killer on the market.
+Needless to say, this is the nuclear option and based on the research I did, it’s by far the strongest weed killer on the market.

-Despite its name, this product from Roundup can also be used on plants including brambles, ivy, Japanese Knotweed and saplings as well as persistent weeds such as the notorious Horse Tail (which sprouts from underground tubers).
+Despite its name, I’ve found that this product from Roundup can also be used on plants, including brambles, ivy, Japanese Knotweed and saplings as well as persistent weeds such as the notorious Horse Tail (which sprouts from underground tubers).

 - 441g of Glycosulphate per litre.